SarahYLawrence/Implementing-Iterative-Methods/README.md

 Final_Latex_PDF has the final LaTeX pdf.
 Files include:
 - 574_Masters_Project.pdf
 Full_Latex_files has all of the raw LaTeX files.
 Files include:
 - bicgstab_residuals.png     -> gotten from "Project Code"
 - cg_residuals.png           -> gotten from "Project Code"
 - gmres_residuals.png        -> gotten from  "Project Code"
 - main.tex
 - Positive_definite.png      -> gotten from "Research Code"
-- quadratic_forms.png
+- quadratic_forms.png        -> gotten from "Research Code"
 - refs-style.bst
 - refs.bib
 All of the LaTeX is qriten in overleaf.